emtee40/unicraft-amdroid/README.md

-##UniCraft
+# UniCraft

 UniCraft is a Minecraft clone
-written in java with libgdx
+Written in java with libgdx